Skip to content

 Marshaling union as JSON

-MkUnion provides you with utility function that allows you to marshal and unmarshal union types to JSON, reducing burden of writing custom marshaling and unmarshaling functions for union types.
+MkUnion provides you with utility functions that allow you to marshal and unmarshal union types to JSON, reducing the burden of writing custom marshaling and unmarshaling functions for union types.

 • shared.JSONMarshal[A any](in A) ([]byte, error)